-If your child has epilepsy it is very important that school staff are made aware of this and that your child has an epilepsy care plan in school, whether they need emergency medication or not.
+If you have epilepsy it is very important that school staff are made aware of this and that you have an epilepsy care plan in school, whether you have emergency medication or not.

 Please contact the school nursing team for support if you need it.